 How often should I review my Will?

 You should review your Will and seek advice on it after any major events, such as marriage, divorce, a property purchase or sale, death of an executor or beneficiary, or if your assets change significantly.
-We also recommend that you take a look at your Will every few years just to make sure that it is still the best instrument for you and for your family.
+We also recommend that you review your Will every few years just to make sure that it is still the best instrument for you and for your family.

 We know the potential pitfalls, and will ask you the right questions to make sure that you have considered every possibility.
 We can advise you as to whether you would be best with a simple Will or a Testamentary Trust Will.
-We can draft your Will in a way that may help protect your family from expensive estate litigation after your death, and we can safely store your Will in our secure vault.
+We can draft your Will in a way that may help protect your family from expensive estate litigation after your death, and we can store your Will securely.

-Contact us on (03) 5181 6363 to discuss your particular situation and your family’s needs with an experienced wills lawyer at our office in Traralgon.
+Contact us on (03) 5181 6363 to discuss your particular situation and your family’s needs with an experienced wills and estates lawyer at our office in Traralgon.
+You can also email us at firstname.lastname@example.org.